Rlocksley/Rlocksley/README.md

 - 👋 Hi, I’m Robin Rydholm
-- 👀 I’m a Programmer and Mathematician, grinding C and C++ like I grinded Diablo2 when I was young.
+- 👀 I’m a Programmer and Mathematician, grinding C and C++ like Diablo2 when I was young.
 - 💞️ I’m looking to collaborate on Vulkan Projects.
 - 📫 How to reach me: robrydholm@gmail.com